 The updated plan has placed the helipad further from the church and nearby homes and agrees to no helicopter movements when the church is in use.

 Permission is not needed to fly a helicopter into the site.

-There were nine helicopter flights to Hinton House in 2017, but without the "safety benefit" of a helipad.
+There were nine helicopter flights there in 2017, but without the "safety benefit" of a helipad.